mjpitz/aetherfs/ARCHITECTURE.md

 ### Motivation

 Since leaving Indeed, I've often thought about what a modern take on this technology might look like.
-In addition to this curiosity, I've found myself wanting a similar solution that can be used on edge or IoT devices where storage is limited or non-existent.
+In addition to this curiosity, I've found myself wanting a similar solution that can be used on edge or IoT devices where storage may be limited or non-existent.

 ### Concepts